qubitsec/plura/proposal/en/coupang/compare-xdr.md

 1. the abnormal web request or upload event,
 2. the response-side change,
 3. the server-side execution path,
-4. the transition into LOLBAS / GTFOBins abuse,
+4. the transition into LOLBAS or GTFOBins abuse,
 5. and the resulting incident chain.

 ### SentinelOne perspective